-24. Receivables represent valid claims against the debtors indicated.
-All revenue recognized as of the balance sheet date has been realized (or is realizable) and earned.
-Revenue has not been

-- recognized before (1) persuasive evidence of an arrangement exists, (2) service rendered, (3) consideration to be received is fixed or determinable, and (4) collectability is reasonably assured. - 25.
-Adequate provision has been made for losses, costs, and expenses that may be incurred subsequent to the consolidated statement of financial position date in respect of sales and services rendered prior to that (those) date(s) and for uncollectible accounts, discounts, returns, and allowances, etc., that may be incurred in the collection of receivables at that date.
+- 1. Receivables represent valid claims against the debtors indicated.
+All revenue recognized as of the statement of financial position date has been realized (or is realizable) and earned.
+Revenue has not been recognized before (1) persuasive evidence of an arrangement exists, (2) service rendered, (3) consideration to be received is fixed or determinable, and (4) collectability is reasonably assured. - 2.
+Adequate provision has been made for losses, costs, and expenses that may be incurred subsequent to the consolidated statement of financial position date in respect of sales and services rendered prior to that date and for uncollectible accounts, discounts, returns, and allowances, etc., that may be incurred in the collection of receivables at that date.